Calendar | Products | Donate Now | My Account | Shopping Cart

 DONATION CAMPAIGNS

-We’re proud to say that METRA represents the first Flux production where all our contributors are making an hourly minimum wage (or equivalent fee), with 63% of the production budget going directly toward paying PEOPLE.
+We’re proud to say that Fear & Wonder represents the third Flux production where all our contributors are making an hourly minimum wage (or equivalent fee).
 This was a longtime goal for Flux, and we’re grateful to every foundation and individual donor who made it possible.
+If we sell out every seat at an average of $26 per ticket, we'll make the Current Budget of Fear & Wonder without dipping into our reserve funds.

 Flux Theatre Ensemble